pslisko/performa365docs/docs/gettoknow/test_administrator_and_test_creator.rst

 Exam admin manages the whole knowledge testing process – creates new exams, question pools and questions, reviews all exam statistics etc.

 ..
-Users in this role can perform:
+Users in this role can:

+* :ref: 'Work with exams <exams>'